beginning of content

 Iron

-There are 2 types of iron in food: haem and non-haem.
+Iron is important for producing blood and moving oxygen around the body.
+There are 2 types of iron in food — haem and non-haem.
 Haem iron is absorbed better than non-haem iron.
 Meat, poultry and seafood are sources of haem iron.
 Eggs and plant foods have only non-haem iron.

-People who menstruate (also known as your period) need about twice as much iron than people who don't menstruate, to replace the amount lost in blood until menopause, when menstruation stops.
+People who menstruate (have periods) need about twice as much iron as people who don't menstruate.
+This is to replace the amount lost in blood until menopause, when menstruation stops.

 Vitamin B12